 From 2010 onwards, Ruffian Games began work-for-hire on a number of contract projects, one of which was Kinect Star Wars.
 It was a short-term contract where I was tasked with creating the bulk of the level design for the “Duels of Fate” game mode.

 Ruffian Games | Level Designer | ~6 months

-Kinect Star Wars was challenging project; it was my first time using a text scripting language, and I had to learn a new engine/toolset within a tight time frame.
-By the end of the project, I had set-dressed and scripted all but one of the levels in the game mode.
+Kinect Star Wars was challenging project; it was my first time using a text-based scripting language, and I had to learn a new engine/toolset within a tight time frame.
+By the end of the project, I had set-dressed and scripted all but one of the levels for Ruffian’s game mode.
 This was also my first time using motion controls; something that took some getting used to, especially where testing was concerned.

 - Sole in-house level designer for the “Duels of Fate” game mode